Rai321han/todo-api/README.md

 This also runs schema initialization from `init-db/init.sql`.

-If successful, the service will be available at:
+If successful, the api service will be available at:

 ```text
 http://localhost:<defined_port>